Getting Started

 CLI Companion

-The cocxy CLI provides 65 commands for scripting and automation via a local Unix domain socket.
+The cocxy CLI provides more than 100 commands for scripting and automation via a local Unix Domain Socket with per-UID authentication.

 # Tab management